Godzilla: The Planet Eater: Plot

-Maina and Dr. Martin use the Houtuan god's egg to psychically reach Haruo and reveal how to stop Ghidorah, Haruo learning that Metphies orchestrated the deaths of the Tau Ceti e exploration party so they could be "saved".
+Maina and Dr. Martin use the Houtuan god's egg to psychically reach Haruo and reveal how to stop Ghidorah, Haruo learning that Metphies orchestrated the deaths of the attempted colonization of the Exoplanet Tau Ceti e exploration party so they could be "saved".
 At the same time, Haruo recalls the charm he lost the day he fled from Earth as a boy.
 Its image of flowers reminds him of the meaning of his name, "Spring", and the power of hope to overcome despair.
 Haruo breaks free and cracks Metphies' amulet, causing Ghidorah to become affected by Earth's physics, and as such being ultimately defeated by Godzilla.
 Metphies dies saying that Ghidorah will always be watching Haruo as long as he lives.

-Survivors bury their weapons and integrate into Houtua society.
+Following Ghidorah's banishment from this dimension the survivors bury their weapons and integrate into Houtua society.
 Maina becomes pregnant with Haruo's child.
 Dr. Martin gets the last remaining Vulture mech working, having discovered how to use Mechagodzilla's nanometal in Yuko's body as a tool to rebuild civilization as it was.
-Haruo's right eye stings, hearing Metphies's voice saying that this turn of events would ensure Ghidorah's eventual return to their reality.
+Haruo's right eye stings, hearing Metphies's voice saying that this turn of events would ensure Ghidorah's eventual return to their reality and that the cycle of destruction will threaten to begin anew.
 Taking Yuko with him, Haruo provokes Godzilla into destroying him and all traces of the living nanometal for the good of the Houtua.
 This prevents Ghidorah from returning as the Houtua continue to live alongside Godzilla; treating the kaiju like a natural disaster to be respected and avoided but not warred with.

 Years later, Maina, showing signs of advancing age, watches a group of children conduct a ritual honoring Haruo, placing knotted strings representing their fears into a fire under a wooden effigy of a Vulture mech.
 Even in death, Haruo's story is used as a cautionary tale for future generations.